Countering global biological and chemical threats

 GCBS also utilizes Sandia’s bioscience research and development to accomplish its mission.
 Combining pioneered technology with extensive human health research, the bioscience sector's acheivements enable GCBS to understand, anticipate, and mitigate both natural and unnatural biological threats (i.e., pathogens/outbreaks and the malicious misuse of biological agents).

 Sandia National Laboratories combines research and development, proven methodologies, and experienced specialists to provide innovative, science-based, systems-engineering solutions to the nation’s most challenging national security problems.

 Sandia’s Center for Global Security and Cooperation (CGSC) reduces current and emerging terrorism and WMD proliferation threats by creating sustainable, robust, and affordable system solutions through international cooperation.

-IBCTR, a program within CGSC, therefore directly supports Sandia’s mission.
-IBCTR activities also enable Sandia to continue its role as a vital component of the Department of Energy’s (DOE’s) National Laboratory Complex, specifically through:
+GCBS, a program within CGSC, therefore directly supports Sandia’s mission.
+GCBS activities also enable Sandia to continue its role as a vital component of the Department of Energy’s (DOE’s) National Laboratory Complex, specifically through: